 The myths about Themis are many and the accounts are often contradictory to each other, showing how her cult grew up organically, borrowing stories from other sources liberally.
 What does remain constant is the belief in her oracular powers and power of prophecy.

 Themis and the Oracle at Delphi

-Some accounts say that Themis herself helped found the Oracle at Delphi along with Apollo, while other accounts claim that she received The Oracle from her mother Gaia and then passed it onto Apollo.
+Some accounts say that Themis herself helped found the Oracle at Delphi along with Apollo, while other accounts claim that she received The Oracle from her mother Gaia, and then passed it onto Apollo.
 But what is also known is that Themis herself had prophecies.

 As the figure presiding over the ancient oracle, she was the voice of the Earth that instructed mankind in the most basic laws and ordinances of justice.
-The rules of hospitality, the methods of governance, the ways of behavioral conduct and piety were all lessons that humans gained from Themis herself.
+The rules of hospitality, the methods of governance, the ways of behavioral conduct, and piety were all lessons that humans gained from Themis herself.

-In Ovid’s Metamorphoses, Themis warns the gods of a civil war that is to come in Thebes and all the troubles that that will cause.
+In Ovid’s Metamorphoses, Themis warns the gods of a civil war that is to come in Thebes and all the troubles that it will cause.
 She also warns Zeus and Poseidon not to marry Thetis as her son will be mightier and a threat to his father.